-The 34GD3000 provides safe, dependable gate control for three phase BLDC motor control units when properly configured.
+The 33GD3000 provides safe, dependable gate control for 3 phase BLDC motor control units when it is properly configured.
 However, if improperly initialized, the high-side gate drive can be left in a high-impedance mode which allows charge to accumulate from external sources, eventually turning on the high-side output transistor.
 It is prudent to follow a well defined initialization procedure which establishes known states on the gates of all the phase drivers before any current flows in the motor.

-7.3.1 Recovery from sleep mode (RESET)
+7.3.1 Recovery from Sleep mode (RESET)

-The output gate drive is pulled low with the hold off circuit as long as V{LS} is low, there is a power on reset condition, or +5.0 V is low.
-These conditions are present during a reset condition.
+The output gate drive is pulled low with the hold off circuit as long as VLS is low, there is a Power On Reset condition or +5.0 V is low.
+These conditions are present during a Reset condition.
 When first coming out of a reset condition, the gate drive circuits are in a high-impedance state until the first command is given for operation.
-After the reset line goes high, the supplies begin to operate and the hold off circuit is deactivated.
-The phase input lines does not have any effect on the gate drive until both ENABLE1 and ENABLE2 go high and even then, the low-side gate must be commanded on before the high-side gate can be operated.
-This is to insure the bootstrap capacitor has been charged before commencing normal operation.
+After the Reset line goes high, the supplies begin to operate and the hold off circuit is deactivated.
+The phase input lines do not have any effect on the gate drive until both ENABLE1 and ENABLE2 go high and even then, the low-side gate must be commanded on before the high-side gate can be operated.
+This is to ensure the bootstrap capacitor has been charged before commencing normal operation.
 Then the high-side gate must be commanded on and then off to initialize the output latches.
 A proper initialization sequence places the output gate drives in a low-impedance known condition prior to releasing the device for normal operation.